 Royalties Manager will now take you to the sales import screen outlined below:

 This is where you establish whether the uploaded file includes Sales, Returns or both types of transactions, i.e. Mixed.
-Normally this will remain at mixed.
+Normally this will remain at mixed - in other words you'll have both kinds of transactions on the same spreadsheet.

 The Sales Sheet mapping

-Following on from this you will need to map the columns in your spread sheet to the required fields.
+Following on from this, you will then need to map the columns in your spreadsheet to the required fields before processing it into the system.

 The system stores a template per Sales organisation, so it will remember the Column Mappings next time you receive a sales spread sheet from that same organisation.
 Therefore you do not need to follow this process every time you upload a sales file.